phoebeireland/codeinstitutemilestoneproject4/README.md

 * Link to the [HTML Validator](https://validator.w3.org./) used
 * Link to the [CSS Validator](https://jigsaw.w3.org/css-validator/) used

 As the HTML pages on VSCode were written in Django, this made validating the code with the validators significatly more difficult.
-To get around this, I right-clicked on each page and selected the option 'view page source' and submitted it to the HTML validator.
+To get around this, I used the 'Validate by URI' option and submitted the link from the deployed version to the HTML validator.

 ## Manual Testing